 The Mexican value-added tax ("VAT") is a refundable tax levied on the value added to goods and services, and is imposed on corporations that carry out activities within Mexican territory, including (i) the sale or other disposition of property; (ii) the rendering of independent services; (iii) the granting of temporary use of property; or (iv) the importation of goods and services.
-The standard value added tax rate is currently 16%, but is subject to periodic review and change by the relevant Mexican tax authorities.
+The standard value added tax rate is currently 16% but is subject to periodic review and change by the relevant Mexican tax authorities.
 The Company and Minera Juanicipio have traditionally held a VAT receivable balance due to the expenditures they incur whereby VAT is paid to a vendor or service provider.
 Collections of these receivables from the Government of Mexico often take months and sometimes years to recover.
-The Company and Minera Juanicipio to date have been able to recover the majority of their VAT paid.
-However, legislative changes in the VAT effective January 1, 2017 may prevent mining companies from requesting VAT refunds during the exploration stage, unless they are certain they will eventually operate and generate revenue.
+The Company and Minera Juanicipio to date have been able to recover the majority of their VAT paid, and in the case of Minera Juanicipio, any VAT not recovered will be applied against VAT payable, but only once it is in production and collecting VAT on its sales.
 The recoveries of future VAT paid, and possible extended delays in recoveries common in Mexico, could adversely affect exploration, development, and operating costs.